-- Reputation for holiness of the Servant of God (meaning that people who knew her passed on to others the certainty that she was indeed a holy woman and her fame for holiness continues to spread up to the present day) - The pastoral benefit that the Church can expect from the canonisation of the Servant of God - The informatio, which is a brief summary of the arguments and evidence of the existence of virtue in the life of the Servant of God.
+- The Positio Super Virtutibus is presented to the Congregation for Causes and is usually organised as follows: - 1.
+A documented life story of the Servant of God - 2.
+Testimony of either witnesses (if they are still alive) or documentary evidence for an ancient cause (which is how we describe Catherine's cause) - 3.
+Reputation for holiness of the Servant of God (meaning that people who knew her passed on to others the certainty that she was indeed a holy woman and her fame for holiness continues to spread up to the present day) - 4.
+The pastoral benefit that the Church can expect from the canonisation of the Servant of God - 5.
+The informatio, which is a brief summary of the arguments and evidence of the existence of virtue in the life of the Servant of God.